-Your new family member is coming home and all you need to do now is prepare for the big day - how exciting!
+Your new puppy or dog is coming home and all you need to do now is prepare for the big day - how exciting!

-Crates & pens are a great way to provide your puppy or dog with their very own 'den' like sleeping space overnight & during the day & can help if there are small children or other pets in a busy household.
-Crates also assist with toilet training whilst your puppy is learning the ropes.
+Crates & pens are a great way to provide a 'den like' sleeping/relaxing space for your pet & can be invaluable if there are small children or other pets in a busy household.
+Crates also help with toilet training while your puppy is learning the ropes.

-Use a crate that is big enough for your dog to stand up, turn around & lie down comfortably as you want them to feel safe and snug.
-Place some nice comfy bedding & a soft toy or two inside.
-Drape a throw/duvet cover on top of the crate which also covers the back & sides.
+When it comes to crate size, consider how big your puppy will be when fully grown & use a crate that will be large enough for your dog to stand up, turn around & lie down comfortably.
+Place some comfy bedding & a soft toy or two inside so they feel nice & snug.
+It is important to cover the crate, so drape a throw/duvet cover on top of the crate which also covers the back & sides.

-Have the crate set up for when your puppy arrives & from day one, create some positive experiences with your puppy going in & out of the crate by hand feeding & using high value treats like chicken.
-Once they are a bit more relaxed in the crate, you can practice closing & opening the door several times & feed treats through the crate when your puppy is inside.
-Take time with crate training to avoid any fears of the crate.
+Put the crate in a quiet corner of the room & set it up in advance of your puppy arriving.
+From day one, create some positive experiences with your puppy going in & out of the crate by hand feeding & using high value treats like chicken.
+Practice closing & opening the door several times & feed treats through the crate when your puppy is inside.

-Puppies need lots of sleep & can easily become over-stimulated through play or just general excitement, so it is a good idea for them to have a few short spells of 'just puppy' time in the crate area each day, ideally after a walk or training/play session.
-Making this part of your puppy's routine will promote relaxation which is very important & will help to prevent separation anxiety.
+Puppies can easily become over-stimulated through play or excitement so ensure your puppy has naps in the crate throughout the day.
+Making this part of your puppy's routine will promote relaxation which is very important & also prevent any potential separation anxiety.

 Good Luck with your new addition and have fun!